By using this site, you agree to the Privacy Policy and Terms of Use.

 If your goal is to burn more calories during the day, your best bet is to focus on what you do when you are awake.

-See also How to do a cross crunch
+See also How to do a crab walk exercise

 Exercise regularly and strive to be consistent and physically active throughout, even if you are not technically working out.
 Running errands on foot, climbing stairs, or sitting in meeting meetings to exchange phones.